tkotosz/BehatMagento2Extension/README.md

         area: [adminhtml, my_feature_test]
 ```

-The extension will take care of the loading and merging the service configurations of these areas in the provided order.
+The extension will take care of the loading and merging of the service configurations of these areas in the provided order.
 So in the above example the following will happen:
 1. `global` area is loaded
 2. `adminhtml` area is loaded and overrides services / adds new services
 3. `my_feature_test` area is loaded and overrides services / adds new services